bassrehab/bassrehab.github.io/_posts/2024-12-07-etlc-adaptive-contexts-and-contextual-joins.md

 Traditional ETL pipelines (Extract, Transform, Load) have long been the foundation of data engineering, enabling businesses to process, integrate, and analyze their data.
 However, as businesses grow more complex and dynamic, these pipelines face significant challenges.
 They often operate in rigid, static ways, failing to adapt to the nuanced, real-world context of the data they process.

-That’s where **ETLC** (Extract, Transform, Load, Contextualize) comes in, introducing **Context** as a fundamental addition to the ETL process. **ETLC 2.0** builds on this concept, offering three key advancements:
+That's where **ETLC** (Extract, Transform, Load, Contextualize) comes in, introducing **Context** as a fundamental addition to the ETL process. **ETLC 2.0** builds on this concept, offering three key advancements:
 1. **Adaptive Context**: Pipelines that dynamically adjust their behavior based on time, external triggers, or operational metrics.
 2. **Contextual Joins**: A smarter way to resolve inconsistencies and enrich relationships between datasets by leveraging semantic understanding and metadata.
 3. **Context Store**: A scalable infrastructure to manage, query, and apply contextual data efficiently.

-In this post, I’ll walk through these ideas, sharing **technical details** and **real-world examples** that demonstrate how ETLC 2.0 can transform industries like retail banking, e-commerce, and customer analytics.
+In this post, I'll walk through these ideas, sharing **technical details** and **real-world examples** that demonstrate how ETLC 2.0 can transform industries like retail banking, e-commerce, and customer analytics.

 ---